Arak (drink): In Syria

 In Syria arak is common.
-Before the outbreak of the Syrian Civil War in 2011, production was dominated by two state-run firms, Al-Rayan (based in the Druze city of Sweida) and Al-Mimas (based in a Christian settlement near Homs).
+Before the outbreak of the Syrian Civil War in 2011, production was dominated by two state-run firms, Al-Rayan (based in the city of Sweida) and Al-Mimas (based in a Christian settlement near Homs).
 Together, the two companies held about 85% of Syria's market share in arak.
 Since the civil war, however, the companies' profits and the price of arak have declined, with their combined market share falling to under half.
 Low-quality counterfeits also proliferated, using pure alcohol (rather than fermented grapes) and an aniseed substitute (rather than real aniseed).

 In Iraq

 Iraq formerly manufactured arak, including in Bashiqa in northern Iraq, but most arak production facilities shut down in the 2010s.
 Arak is distilled and consumed by Iraq's Yazidi and Christian minorities, although many members of these groups fled after ISIL seized control of large portions of northern Iraq in 2014.
 Amid a rise in Islamic conservatism, the Iraqi parliament passed a ban on the importing, manufacturing, and sale of alcoholic beverages in 2016, prompting protests from Iraqi non-Muslims and rights activists.
 The ban was not enforced until it was officially gazetted in 2023, triggering border crackdowns.
 The ban is not enforced in Iraq's autonomous Kurdistan Region.